 When people think of Sydney activities, the first thing they think of will probably be the Opera House, with its iconic design.
 Whether you’re visiting to take photos of the outside, taking a tour of the building or seeing a show, the Opera House is a must see when visiting the city.

 As well as having some of the most incredible views of the harbour, Taronga Zoo is a fabulous day out while visiting the city!
 You’ll be able to see native and exotic animals and wildlife, watch daily shows and experience an exciting zip line course above the treetops.
+You can catch some really great views of Sydney harbour from here too.

 Having been around for over 150 years, Paddy’s Market has become iconic in Sydney.
 You can find reasonably-priced souvenirs along with all things you would normally shop for, as well as incredible food and a fun atmosphere.
+OPen from Wednesday to Sunday 10am to 6pm.

 If you’re looking to do a large portion of these activities, why not consider getting a Sydney City Pass to help save money on major attractions?
 With the option to buy a standard pass or build your own, you can save up to 40% during your visit!